 Beloved Brothers and Sisters in the Lord,

-With much love and honour in the Incarnate Christ,
+With much love in the Lord,

 + Metropolitan Ambrosios of Korea